 11. You Peng Noodle Dumpling House

 We all have that one stall to return to for a cheap and delicious plate of xiao long bao.
 For me, that spot would be You Peng Noodle Dumpling House.
-Not only are their Shanghai Fresh Meat Juicy Buns painstakingly prepared from scratch daily, but they are also priced affordably at $0.75 a piece.
+Not only are their Shanghai Fresh Meat Juicy Buns painstakingly prepared from scratch daily, but they are also priced affordably at $8 for 10 pieces.
 The lightest pressure exerted on these bad boys unleashes a glorious cascade of meaty broth, leaving your tongue reeling from its flavourful punch.

 Address: 44 Upper Bukit Timah Road, #04-23, Beauty World Centre, Singapore 588177